Volunteer with WMG

 Docent Training Program

 WMG conducts an intergenerational peer learning experience where our young adult interns come together with our docents of all ages to build understanding of the work WMG does with our local Santa Cruz River watershed, to foster opportunities for personal conservation actions, and to build relationships with other WMG staff, volunteers, and our diverse community.
-In 2024, these sessions will take place on Fridays, 3-5pm, with the schedule confirmed by the end of April 2024.
+In 2024, these sessions will take place on Fridays, 3-5pm, from the end of August with the schedule confirmed by mid-June.

 Duties & Responsibilities